President Lewis E. Thayne

 Dr. Thayne has developed programs and initiatives to strengthen the institution in its current enrollment market and to expand those markets geographically and demographically, including a trip to China in the spring of 2014.
 Other related initiatives include doubling the staff in the Center for Global Education and hiring the College's first assistant director of international admission.

 Campus and adjacent facilities have experienced a transformation under President Thayne's leadership.
-In addition to the expansion of the College's land holdings and creation of the Lebegern Learning Commons, seven academic and residential facilities were transformed and a new athletic facility–Shankroff Tennis Center–is being constructed.
+In addition to the expansion of the College's land holdings and creation of the Lebegern Learning Commons, seven academic and residential facilities were transformed and a new athletic facility–Shankroff Tennis Center–was completed in August 2016.
 Moreover, Dr. Thayne worked closely with government officials to undertake an extensive PennDot project that will revitalize White Oak Street and the major Route 934 thoroughfare through campus, providing safer and easier access to the College's North Campus.
 A comprehensive campus signage system, the first in the College's history, was installed in 2015.